 As a coffee lover, you should know that there is a difference between light and dark roasts.
 Coffee producers roast beans less than a dark roast to produce a light roast, giving it a lighter complexion and less overall bitterness.

 However, you might not know that light and dark roasts affect the acids depending on how long and how intensely the manufacturers roast the beans.
-Because light roasts have a higher level of chlorogenic acid, their pH level also tends to be higher.
+Because light roasted beans have a higher level of chlorogenic acid, their pH level also tends to be higher.
 Longer roast times break down the chlorogenic acid and convert it into quinic acid, reducing the pH level even further.

 Top 10 Low-Acid Coffee Brands